dazinator/Dazinator.Extensions.DependencyInjection/README.md

         names.AddScoped("E", (sp)=>new SharpClaws());
     });

-    // register your dependent services, and pass into them the named variation of the dependency that they need, explicitly.
+    // register your services, and wire them up with the named variation of the dependency that they need, explicitly.
     services.AddTransient<Bear>(sp=>new LazyBear(sp.GetNamed<Claws>("D")));
     services.AddTransient<Bear>(sp=>new HungryBear(sp.GetNamed<Claws>("E")));

     // later..
     var bears == sp.GetRequiredService<IEnumerable<Bear>>();
-    // bears contains 1x bear with `Claws` and 1x bear with `SharpClaws` (Claws are Transient, where as SharpClaws are Scoped)
+    // bears contains 1x LazyBear with `Claws` and 1x HungryBear with `SharpClaws` (Claws are Transiently created, where as SharpClaws are Scoped)

 ```

-Note: You should be careful regarding the following:
+Note: You should be careful though, regarding the following:

-- You don't want to allow services registered as singleton services, to be handed dependencies registered as Scoped().
+- You don't want to allow services that are registered as `singleton`, to be handed dependencies that are registered as `scoped`.

 ## Singletons